 As a result of being dangerous, they’re now becoming more and more regulated, meaning that you now need what’s commonly referred to as a license to use drones for your wedding films.
 It’s not really a ‘license’ as such, but more permission from the Civil Aviation Authority (the same body that regulates airplanes!) to use a drone for ‘commercial operations’.
 In other words, if you’re making money out of using your drone, you need permission.

-So how do you get Permission for Commercial Operations (PfCO)?
+So how do you get permission?

 Okay, so now you’ve spent all that money on your drone, you’ve attended ground school, and passed your exam and assessment.
 Hooray!
 You’re done… right?
 Wrong.
 Now you have to put together what’s called an ‘Operations Manual’ – basically a book about how you’re going to fly your drone, what you’re going to use it for, and the measures you’re going to take to ensure it’s done safely.
 And when I say ‘book’, I mean it – mine is 40 pages long.
-Luckily, the company you do your ground school with will likely help you with this, so it’s not too difficult!

 But once that PfCO comes through, you’re all set… right?
 Wrong again!
 You need to make sure you have the necessary insurance, and before each flight you need to conduct a risk assessment, and then you have to keep track of every flight in a flight log.
-Oh, and next year you’ll need to renew your PfCO, which costs another £130.
+Oh, and next year you’ll need to renew your PfCO, which you have to pay or (again).
 And EVEN THEN, there are still rules you have to follow.
 For example, you can’t fly higher than 400ft, and you can’t go within 50m of people, cars or buildings that aren’t ‘under your control’ – in other words, you can’t fly close to people/buildings and cars of people who haven’t consented to it.
 In wedding terms, this is problematic because, believe it or not, vicars aren’t actually that keen on having what is essentially a speeding, flying destruction machine anywhere near their steeples, let alone inside (so no, we can’t get an aerial shot of your first kiss, I’m afraid – besides, nobody wants what sounds like a billion bees buzzing through their ceremony).

 To conclude, the reality is that drones are expensive, dangerous and, to be frank, a paperwork nightmare.
 But are they worth it?
 Hell yes.